Table of Contents

 How Long Should I Wait Before Going To A Chiropractor?

-If you sustained injuries in an accident, you should consult a doctor right away.
+If you sustained injuries in an accident, consult a doctor right away.
 Seeing a chiropractor after a collision may also be a good idea, even if you are not in pain.
-Victims may unknowingly sustain neck and back injuries that could later develop symptoms.
+Even after a seemingly minor accident like a fender-bender, victims may unknowingly sustain neck and back injuries that could later develop symptoms.

-You must submit your claim within two years of the date of the accident to be compensated for your damages under California’s statute of limitations.
-The sooner you start working on your claim, the better.
+You must submit your claim within two years of the date of the accident to seek damages under California’s statute of limitations.
+The sooner you start working on your claim, the more time you’ll have to prepare your case.

 Does Insurance Or A Lawsuit Award Cover Chiropractic Care?

-Following an accident, your insurance company or a settlement should cover your chiropractic care.
-However, there will be a battle.
-To fight for the money you are due, ask your doctor to recommend a chiropractor first.
-After the accident, see the chiropractor as soon as you can and begin your treatments right away.
+Following an accident, your insurance company or a settlement could cover your chiropractic care.
+However, you first need to prove the necessity of this treatment for your physical recovery.
+To pursue compensation for your losses, ask your doctor to recommend a chiropractor first.
+After the accident, see a chiropractor and begin your treatments right away.

-Lastly, hire a reputable injury lawyer.
-Good accident lawyers can use the details of your case to build a strong claim.
-They will use all your medical records and doctor’s notes to make sure you receive compensation for chiropractic care.
+Lastly, hire an injury lawyer who can use the details of your case to build a well-supported claim.
+They can use all your medical records and doctor’s notes to assist you in seeking compensation for chiropractic care.

 Are There Certain Types Of Injuries Where Chiropractic Care Is More Likely To Be Covered In An Accident Settlement?

-Chiropractic therapy is more likely to be recoverable in a claim if it is required to treat injuries.
+Chiropractic therapy is more likely to be factored into a claim if it is required to treat injuries.
 Chiropractic care may be medically necessary for injuries like whiplash, back strains, and spinal misalignments.
-If you sustain any of these injuries, you may be able to claim compensation for chiropractic treatments.
+If you sustain any of these injuries, you may be able to pursue compensation for chiropractic treatments.

-Why Do Insurance Companies Try To Dismiss My Claim For Chiropractic Care Compensation?
+Why Might Insurance Companies Dismiss My Claim For Chiropractic Care Compensation?

-Can I Recover Compensation For Chiropractic Care If I Am Partially At Fault For The Accident?
+Can I Pursue Compensation For Chiropractic Care If I Am Partially At Fault For The Accident?

-The percentage of fault you share will be deducted from your reward.
+If you’re found to be partially to blame for your accident and your resulting injuries, the percentage of fault you share will be deducted from your potential settlement or award.
 For instance, you will only get 80% of your damages if the court finds you to be 20% at fault.

-You must have skilled personal injury accident attorneys to protect you against being unfairly blamed.
-They can negotiate a reduced cost for your treatment or agree with the chiropractor to have their outstanding fees paid by your accident settlement as soon as your case is resolved.
+Hiring personal injury accident attorneys to negotiate on your behalf may help protect you against being assigned a larger share of blame than necessary.
+They can negotiate a reduced cost for your treatment or agree with the chiropractor to have their outstanding fees paid by your accident settlement if your case resolves with compensation.

 When Should You Call A Personal Injury Lawyer?

-After an accident, you should contact a personal injury lawyer immediately.
-Injury attorneys can guide you through the insurance claims process, explain your rights, and make sure you obtain fair compensation for your injuries.
-They can also help deal with insurance providers and medical liens.
-We recommend speaking with our accident attorneys for a free initial consultation to discuss your options, regardless of how serious your injuries are.
+Consider contacting a personal injury lawyer early on after an accident.
+Injury attorneys can guide you through the insurance claims process, explain your rights, and help you seek compensation for your injuries.
+They can also assist you in dealing with insurance providers and medical liens.
+You can speak with our accident attorneys for a free initial consultation to discuss your options, regardless of how serious your injuries are.

 How Can Accident Lawyers Help After An Accident?